xiaguan/yalm/README.md

 yalm (Yet Another Language Model) is an LLM inference implementation in C++/CUDA, using no libraries except to load and save frozen LLM weights.
 - This project is intended as an **educational exercise** in performance engineering and LLM inference implementation.
 - The codebase therefore emphasizes documentation, whether external or in comments, scientific understanding of optimizations, and readability where possible.
-- It is not meant to be run in production and as of Dec 14, 2024 has only been tested on Mistral-v0.2 and Llama-3.2.
+- It is not meant to be run in production.
+See [limitations](#limitations) section at bottom.
 - See my blog post [Fast LLM Inference From Scratch](https://andrewkchan.dev/posts/yalm.html) for more.

 Latest benchmarks with Mistral-7B-Instruct-v0.2 in FP16 with 4k context, on RTX 4090 + EPYC 7702P: